-For healthcare professionals helping those impacted by COVID-19 pandemic, caring for yourself and your colleagues has never been more important.
+For healthcare professionals impacted by COVID-19 pandemic, caring for yourself and your colleagues has never been more important.

-The current coronavirus pandemic is like nothing Australia’s healthcare workers have seen before.
-And while the response has been one of resilience, dedication and compassion, it’s essential to acknowledge the enormous pressure that they are under.
+The COVID-19 pandemic is like nothing Australia’s healthcare workers have seen before.
+And while the response has been one of resilience, dedication and compassion, it’s essential to acknowledge the enormous pressure that they have been and will continue to be under.

 Feelings of stress and anxiety are likely to exist, and it’s possible that many feel overwhelmed by the need to stay up-to-date as the situation evolves.
 Dealing with a fearful public only adds to the emotional and mental strain.
 No matter what role you play in Australia’s health care system, COVID-19 is likely to be having a huge impact on your life.